file-icons/atom/README.md

 By default the Unity theme hides icons

+*Force show icons is now a setting in the atom preferences*

-Just add this line below to your user stylesheet to show them
+You can now remove this from your user stylesheet
 ```css
 @import "packages/file-icons/features/force-show-icons";
 ```